rawkin1908/AnarchoFlagsBot/README.md

 ## Configuration

 * Edit `users.json` to add your usernames and passwords to your reddit accounts and all your throwaways.
+You may add as many accounts as you'd like.

 * The script looks a file called `target.bmp`.
 Depending on what you want to defend (hammer & sickle and party parrot, ancom flags, or rojava flag) modify the appropriate BMP's file name to `target.bmp`